jnozzi/cocoadev.com/markdown/AutomaticBinaryUpgrades.md

 ----
 It would be pretty nifty if someone out there wrote a framework and helper app that did all of this so the Cocoa community could have a semi-standard way of self-updating their applications without the user needing to really do much work.
 We all know how lazy users can be. ;-)

-- General/MarcWeil
+- MarcWeil

 ----

 Although implementing this would NOT be a guarantee that all users of the app will be running the current version, as the OP wanted.
 Users without internet access, users behind restrictive firewalls, paranoid users who keep a tcp stack sniffing utility open at all times and when an app connects to do something post 'THIS IS SPYWARE!
-IT CONNECTED WITHOUT ASKING ME!' on General/VersionTracker, and so on.
+IT CONNECTED WITHOUT ASKING ME!' on VersionTracker, and so on.

 ----